-The Boston car accident lawyers at The Law Offices of Jeffrey S. Glassman have represented injury victims throughout the state of Massachusetts in contentious courtroom battles.
+The Boston car accident lawyers at Jeffrey Glassman Injury Lawyers have represented injury victims throughout the state of Massachusetts in contentious courtroom battles.
 We strive to obtain full compensation for our clients, many of whom have suffered debilitating, long-lasting injuries.

 However, most traffic accident claims do not end up in court.
 In fact, only about 5 to 10 percent are litigated.